BennyBlvck/AudioExpress/README.md

 2. Open `index.html` in your web browser.

-3. You can also launch this from this link: [AudioExpress](https://bennyblvck.github.io/AudioExpress/)

-4. Start typing in the text input, customize the speech options, and click "Say It!".
+3. Start typing in the text input, customize the speech options, and click "Say It!".

 ## Usage